mia-platform/documentation/docs/marketplace/tutorials/fully-functioning-rag-application.md

 ### I have generated the embeddings, but the chatbot still does not answer correctly to my questions.

 Check the logs of the _AI RAG Template_.
 At the very beginning, it should say whether the MongoDB Vector Search Index has been created/updated or if it failed for any reason (e.g. database temporarily not accessible or the collection does not exists yet).
 In any case the service will start.

-You may need to restart the pod of the service or manually create/update the index.
+You may need to restart the pod of the service manually create/update the index.

-### The frontend is not visible.
+### The frontend is not visible

 Make sure you have correctly configured the ingress route, for example, with Traefik (you can refer to the [documentation](/infrastructure/paas/tools/traefik) for more information on how to configure it).